 should_transfer_files = Yes when_to_transfer_output = ON_EXIT

 direct HTCondor to explicitly send the needed files, including the executable, to the machine where the job executes.
-These commands will likely not be necessary for jobs in which the submit machine and the execute machine access a shared file system.
+These commands will likely not be necessary for jobs in which the AP and the EP (the Execution Point, or worker node) access a shared file system.
 However, including these commands will allow this first sample job to work under a large variety of pool configurations.

 queue command tells HTCondor to run one instance of this job.

 Submitting the job

 With this submit description file, all that remains is to hand off the job to